pedrogerum/forecasting/README.md

 }
 ```

-**Note**: While our paper's main results are based on proprietary SuperGlovo data, this repository provides the complete methodology with public datasets for reproducibility and adaptation to other domains.
+**Note**: This repository includes the Bike Sharing and Electricity Consumption datasets used in our paper's validation studies.
+The SuperGlovo data from the main analysis cannot be shared due to NDA restrictions.

 ---